Start your workplace transformation today.

 It was clear everyone at Pret had to be involved and have a say about their new London office.
 To achieve this, we conducted an extensive workplace consultancy phase which involved a cross section of people from the barista to the CEO.
 Luckily there was no shortage of coffee on tap to help generate great ideas!

 Victoria has always been home for Pret after they opened their very first shop at 75B Victoria Street in 1986.
-Fast forward 30 years and, despite opening shops around the world, Pret remained true to their Victoria roots, sitting in their Hudsons Place office above platform one at Victoria Station.
+Fast forward 30 years and, despite opening shops around the world, Pret remained true to their roots, sitting in their Hudson Place office above platform one at Victoria Station.

-Sadly, the landlord wanted the space back so it was time to depart Victoria Station for a fresh destination, bringing the business together in one central home which embodied their people and brand, offered new ways of working and celebrated their culture.
-When construction began at Verde SW1 in Victoria, Pret were first to sign up for 31,500 sq ft of office space.
+Sadly, the landlord wanted the space back so it was time to relocate their office, bringing the business together in one central home which embodied their people and brand, offered new ways of working and celebrated their culture.
+When construction began at Verde SW1, Pret were first to sign up for 31,500 sq ft of office space.

 The journey begins (as you’d expect) at reception.
 To celebrate Pret’s first shop opening at 75B Victoria Street, a blue plaque emblazoned with 75B sits on the reception desk.
 Off reception is a meeting room with their first shop sign in glorious neon pink.
 It’s fair to say it’s a big office, so Pret created their own tube map showing the location of teams and spaces to help guide visitors around.

 From reception, their 30-year journey continues at the amphitheatre which is a versatile breakout space used for company-wide meetings, complete with pillars listing the location of every award-winning Pret shop.